MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 632917: MCID3112898940 Institution B 050103  01 First-year  20181
 ```

-At this point we have our baseline versions of `student`, `term`, and
-`degree` on which much of the remaining data handling is based.

 ## `add_data_sufficiency()`

 *Identify members of the population to exclude due to insufficient
 data.*

-This section defines our population, so we start with a unique set of
+This section starts to define our population, so we start with a unique
-IDs from the `term` record obtained above.
+set of IDs from the `term` record obtained above.

 ``` r